-It cooks up in just one pan – and the variations are endless with just a few simple ingredients.
-The best part is, it’s the perfect way to clean out the fridge with those lingering veggies.
+It’s a one pan dinner and the variations are endless, using just a few simple ingredients.
+The best part is, it’s the perfect way to clean out the fridge of your lingering veggies.

 This Pineapple Fried Rice recipe is another variation from my cookbook.
 I’ve included some tips to make it gluten free and a little bit more allergy-friendly.

 I’ve also left out the curry powder that you find in most Thai restaurant versions.
 However, if you’re as crazy about Thai flavors as much as I am, you can totally add a bit of curry powder to kick it up a notch though.

 Make-ahead and allergy-friendly tips for making Pineapple Fried Rice

 - Don’t skip the fish sauce!
 It adds SO much umami flavor to the pineapple fried rice.
 I’ve also read great things about this vegan fish sauce.)

 - Use leftover rice that’s been refrigerated.
 Adding fresh hot cooked rice will turn the fried rice into mush.
 Or cook your fresh rice using 25% less water –> scoop it out onto a baking sheet and freeze for 10 minutes

 - Cook the ingredients separately.
 For this fried rice recipe, you’ll cook the egg first, then dish out to plate.
 This is to ensure that each ingredient is perfectly cooked (not over or under cooked) AND that each ingredient maintains their distinct flavor and texture.